charlyalizadeh/run_main_C42/README.md

-The program will uncomment your main, compile all the c file inside each exercice run the output executables.
+The program will uncomment your mains, compile all the c files inside each exercice and run the output executables.
 To check if the main is already decommented (in case of running this program multiple times) a file named `.main_decommented` is created. **DO NOT DELETE IT**.